Null-free False Discovery Rate Control Using Decoy Permutations: An Application to Real data

-In this section, we apply the target-decoy approach to an \emph{Arabidopsis} microarray dataset.
+We applied the target-decoy approach to an \emph{Arabidopsis} microarray dataset.
 To determine whether \emph{Arabidopsis} genes respond to oncogenes encoded by the transfer-DNA (T-DNA) or to bacterial effector proteins codelivered by \emph{Agrobacteria} into the plant cells, \citet{lee2009agrobacterium} conducted microarray experiments at $3$ h and $6$ d after inoculating wounded young \emph{Arabidopsis} plants with two different \emph{Agrobacterium} strains, C58 and GV3101.
 Strain GV3101 is a cognate of strain C58, which only lacks T-DNA, but possesses proteinaceous virulence (Vir) factors such as VirD2, VirE2, VirE3 and VirF \citep{vergunst2003recognition}.
 Wounded, but uninfected, stalks were served as control.
 Here we just use the 6-d postinoculation data as an example (downloaded from http://www.ncbi.nlm.nih.gov/geo/, GEO accession: GSE14106).
 The data consisting of 22810 genes were obtained from the C58 infected and control stalks.
 Both infected and control stalks were with three replicates.
 Similar to the simulation experiments, the Bayes method, the empirical Bayes method and our target-decoy approach (the simplified procedure) are compared here.
 The $p$-values in the Bayes method and the $z$-values in the empirical Bayes method were calculated with the Student's $t$-test, Wilcoxon rank sum test, and the Student's $t$-test with permutation, respectively.
-The bootstrap method is not compared because the number of tests, 22810, is much larger than the sample size of a test, i.e., 6.
 For the Bayes method, two-tailed tests were used.
 For the empirical Bayes method, we first transformed the FDR control level to the threshold of local fdr and then identified differentially expressed genes according to the threshold.
 For the target-decoy approach, the absolute $t$-values and the test statistics of the Wilcoxon rank sum test were used.

 Because it is unknown which genes were really differentially expressed, the real FDRs cannot be computed here.
 The power of these methods are compared.
 In fairness, the sampling numbers were set as $19 = \binom{6}{3} - 1$ in all the experiments, including the pooled permutation and the target-decoy approach.
 That is, all possible permutations were generated for each gene.